In the fall of 2006, a jury in Edmonton, Alberta found a burly, heavy-duty mechanic guilty of killing his pregnant wife.

 On 14 April 2016, I received a surprise email from Carol Forbes, mother of Michael White, who had previously said she had faith that lawyer Marilyn Burns could do the job — even if it took seven years to do it.
 I said at the time, “Get yourself another lawyer.
 How many broken promises do you need?”
 The message to Mrs. Forbes may have gotten through.
 Her email simply read, “You might have been right!!!!! sorry pal.”

-Could it be that the ‘powers-to-be’ want fewer proven wrongful convictions?
-The more wrongful convictions, the more people there are who don’t believe in the system.
-It’s not good PR when citizens believe our judicial system is a crap shoot.
+Could it be as simple as that?
+The more wrongful convictions, the more people who don’t believe in The System.
+It’s not good PR when citizens suspect our judicial system is a crap shoot.

 MICHAEL WHITE TODAY

-On Saturday, 20th of June 2015, I spent more than four hours with inmate Michael White at the Beaver Creek prison.
-White had lost so much weight that I didn’t recognize the guy when guards escorted him to the visitor’s room.
-He looked great, actually.
+On Saturday, 20th of June 2015, I spent more than four hours with inmate White at the Beaver Creek prison.
+He’d lost so much weight that I didn’t recognize him when a guard escorted him to the visitor’s room.
+White looked great, actually.

 White seemed relaxed.

-An ‘executive summary’ of my meeting with Michael White was that he still maintained his innocence, held his own in the joint, seemed to be accepted and respected by cons and staff in the visitor’s room; he was grateful I made the effort to see him; when he shook my hand he looked me in the eye, he answered my questions [and by that I mean, no obstructionist responses such as ‘ducking’ and ‘diving.’], he talked a lot about his daughter, Ashley, and how he missed his wife.
+An ‘executive summary’ of my meeting with Michael White was that White still maintained his innocence; he held his own in the joint; he seemed to be accepted and respected by cons and staff in the visitor’s room; he was grateful I made the effort to see him; when he shook my hand he looked me in the eye; he answered my questions [and by that I mean, no obstructionist responses such as ‘ducking’ and ‘diving.’]; he talked a lot about his daughter, Ashley … and that he missed his wife.

 Other than that, the only thing unusual with the visit was that it was the first time I had to stand at attention while a police dog checked me out, including sniffing my legs and … well, never mind.
-I burst out laughing because, shit, it was funny.
+I burst out laughing because, hell, it was funny.

 20 YEARS AGO …